 Please note: visitors to Banff National Park are still required to obtain a Park Pass for day visits or annual passes.
 Fees for Park Passes go to Parks Canada for visitor services and facilities in national parks.
 No revenue from Parks Canada is provided to the Town of Banff municipality.
 For information on Parks Canada Park Passes, visit the Banff National Park website.

-- Same cost for on-street and parking lots
+- Same cost for on-street pay parking and parking lots downtown

 - Free in three large 9-hour parking lots (blue zone - see map below)